• Skip to primary navigation

 glazed Lime Apricot Chicken Wings

-According to The National Chicken Council, Super Bowl weekend is by far the biggest time of the year for wings.
-It is projected that Americans will eat 1.23 billions chicken wings Super Bowl XLVII weekend.
+• According to The National Chicken Council, Super Bowl weekend is by far the biggest time of the year for wings consumption.

-If you’re among the millions making wings for the big game, give these a try.
-They are extremely easy to prepare and a big crowd pleaser.
-And they go great with football and beer!
+If you're among the millions making wings for the big game, I hope you give these scrumptious easy baked chicken wings a try.

 Lime apricot chicken wings on a platter with scallions

-Here’s the recipe for Lime Apricot Chicken Wings.
-If you try this recipe I hope you’ll come back to leave a rating and comment and let me know what you think.
+Here's the recipe for Lime Apricot Baked Chicken Wings.
+If you try this recipe I hope you'll come back to leave a star rating and comment.
+I'd love to know what you think?

 Print